mordvn/imap2tg/README.md

 # IMAP to Telegram Bot

 Telegram bot for forwarding emails from IMAP to a specified Telegram chat.
-Built with Python 3.13, Aiogram 3, and IMAP.

 <img src="images/example-image.png" alt="Example Image" width="300">